multiversx/mx-sdk-dapp-sc-explorer/README.md

 - `canUpgrade` - show the Upgrade Contract Panel in the Layout
 - `contractAddress` - `optional` - provide the Address where the Contract is already Deployed
 - `abi` - `optional` - provide the ABI beforehand
-- `verifiedContract` - `optional` - Verified Contract Details that include the ABI, Files, etc - as retrieved from api ([example](https://devnet-api.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgq2ddn0gave73udf0rrwaepu2gafzlr56n396q9nqpx7/verification))
+- `verifiedContract` - `optional` - Verified Contract Details that include the ABI, Files, etc - as retrieved from API ([example](https://devnet-api.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgq2ddn0gave73udf0rrwaepu2gafzlr56n396q9nqpx7/verification))

 `accountConsumerHandlers`

-- `useGetLoginInfo` - an async function that returns the Login state ( cand be used from sdk-dapp )
+- `useGetLoginInfo` - an async function that returns the Login state ( can be used from sdk-dapp )
-- `useGetAccountInfo` - an async function that returns the Account details ( cand be used from sdk-dapp ) is an async function that returns the accessToken mandatory for authorizing the requests.
+- `useGetAccountInfo` - an async function that returns the Account details ( can be used from sdk-dapp ) is an async function that returns the accessToken mandatory for authorizing the requests.
 - `onLoginClick` - `optional` - in case an external Login action/modal must be triggered on interaction with the `Connect Wallet` buttons

 `networkConfig`

 - `environment` - devnet | testnet | mainnet
-- `apiAddress` - `optional` - use a different api addres on calls
+- `apiAddress` - `optional` - use a different API address on calls

-`customClassNames` - `optional` - an object that provides existing css classes tor an easier styling configuration
+`customClassNames` - `optional` - an object that provides existing css classes for an easier styling configuration

 `icons` - `optional` - an object that provides FontawesomeIcons used on different components